 Jeffrey joined Bath Spa University as a senior lecturer in law in July 2020.
-He is the course leader for the LLM programmes and a tutor on the LLB and law undergraduate pathways.
-His areas of expertise include private law obligations; litigation; legal skills; legal theory; healthcare regulation and ethics.
+He is the course leader for the LLM programmes and a tutor on the LLB.
+His areas of expertise include private law obligations; civil litigation; legal skills; legal theory; healthcare law and ethics.

-Jeffrey has an extensive background in the law, entering legal practice in 1992 and subsequently qualifying as a Solicitor in England and Wales.
-He was an equity partner in a national insurance risk and commercial law firm, acting for insurers, professionals, public bodies and healthcare providers.
-His litigation practice covered a range of jurisdictions and involved occupational health, abuse and education-related claims.
+He has an extensive background in the law, entering legal practice in 1992 and subsequently qualifying as a Solicitor in England and Wales.
+He was an equity partner in a national law firm, acting for insurers, professionals, public bodies and healthcare providers.
+His litigation practice covered a range of jurisdictions and involved occupational disease, abuse and education-related claims.
 His appellate court experience includes a successful claim in the European Court of Human Rights.

-Jeffrey moved into academia in 2010, obtaining his Fellowship of the Higher Education Academy in 2013, and completing his doctorate in 2019.
-His interdisciplinary research is primarily concerned with the impact and connections between regulatory, ethical and practice norms in the sphere of human genetics, fertility and reproductive health
+Jeffrey entered academia in 2010, obtained his Fellowship of the Higher Education Academy in 2013, and completed his doctorate in 2019.
+His interdisciplinary research is mainly concerned with regulatory, ethical and practice norms in the sphere of human genetics, fertility and reproductive health.

 - PhD, Bournemouth University